GuideNepalFamilyEducationBudgetPersonal Finance

 Three patterns worth internalising.

 3. Inflation has to be a planning input, not a footnote.
 Education at 8–12% annual growth for 18 years means a school costing Rs 6 lakh/year today costs roughly Rs 18–30 lakh/year by Class 10.
-Parents who planned in today's rupees and didn't escalate the line tend to discover the gap around Class 7–8, when the bill is suddenly 50% above plan.
+Parents who planned in today's rupees and didn't escalate the line tend to find the gap around Class 7–8, when the bill is suddenly 50% above plan.

 Pre-funding the education bill